Geovanna Santos: 2023

+2024

+She competed at the 2024 Pan American Championship in Guatemala City, Guatemala, and wong gold medal in team event and silver in hoop final.
 In September 2024, she became the national silver medalist behind Maria Eduarda Alexandre and ahead of Ana Luísa Neiva.

+2025

 In 2025, she began her season at the World Cup in Sofia, where she placed 10th overall.
 At the Pan American Championships, she won bronze in the all-around, as well as silver in the team competition.
 In the apparatus finals, she won another silver with hoop and a second bronze with clubs.
+In June, she won silver medal in all-around behind Domingos at Brazilian National Championships.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 10th in the all-around.
 She took 6th place in clubs and 7th in ribbon final.

+In August, she represented Brazil at the 2025 World Championships in front of her home crowd.
+She took 13th place in all-around qualifications and advance into all-around final, where she made a huge mistake in ribbon routine and finished on 18th place.

+2026

+Santos started her 2026 season competing at Tartu Grand Prix, where she placed 6th in the all-around.
+In addition, she won bronze in hoop and silver in ball final.
+In April, she won her first World Cup medal (bronze) in ribbon final at Tashkent World Cup.